jupyter-book/mystmd/docs/deployment.md

 %  - SPA vs MPA
 %  - SSR vs CSR vs SSG

-However, commonly used website hosts like GitHub Pages and ReadTheDocs are _static website hosts_, meaning that they can only serve webpages that have been built ahead of time.
-Therefore, the choice between using a static website or a MyST server deployment often comes down to the type of website hosting that is available.
+The choice between static hosts and application-based hosts often comes down to the type of website hosting that is available, and the amount of complexity that you're willing to deal with in deploying your site.
+The sections below share a few considerations to help you make a decision.

 ## Static Websites
 ### Creating Static HTML